-For the best deals, our Land Rover Discovery configurator will find you the best prices, straight from trusted UK dealers.
+For a great deal, our Land Rover Discovery configurator will find you fantastic prices, straight from trusted UK dealers.

 Save money on your new SUV

-To take advantage of the best offers around, our car configurator will find you the best prices available, straight from the top dealers in the country.
+To take advantage of great offers from the UK’s top dealers, our car configurator will find you brilliant savings, straight from the top dealers in the country.
 Our reviews section has all you’ll need if you want to find out more about a certain model.
 Alternatively, use our car chooser to help you wade through the 400+ new cars on sale to find the ones that suit you best.